pikepdf/pikepdf/README.md

 * [pdfarranger](https://github.com/jeromerobert/pdfarranger) is a small Python application that provides a graphical user interface to rotate, crop and rearrange PDFs.

+* [PDFStitcher](https://github.com/cfcurtis/sewingutils) is a utility for stitching PDF pages into a single document (i.e. N-up or page imposition).

 License
 -------